ucarbonregistry/Project-585/README.md

 The Chargeup Solution project is a multi-site clean mobility initiative implemented by E-Chargeup Solutions Pvt.
 Ltd. across multiple cities in India.
 The project involves the deployment and operation of 4,245 electric three-wheelers for last-mile passenger transport, supported by an innovative Battery-as-a-Service (BaaS) model.
 By replacing conventional petrol-based auto-rickshaws, the project significantly reduces greenhouse gas emissions, improves urban air quality, and lowers operating costs for drivers.
 The project applies AMS-III.C methodology and is expected to achieve total emission reductions of approximately 21,531 tCO₂e over crediting period, while also delivering strong social and economic co-benefits.

+First Issuance Period: 03 years, 00 months – 01/11/2025 to 31/10/2028

+Double-counting:

+1. The methodology does not restrict the E/V battery producers to be a project participant.
+A broad range of entities can become project participants, including battery suppliers as long as there are procedures in place to avoid double-counting as indicated in paragraph 7 of AMS-III.C version 15.0.

+2. Paragraph 7 of AMS-III.C, version 15, provides examples of approaches to avoid double-counting, e.g.
+a contractual agreement with the end-user(s), maintenance of comprehensive inventory of project vehicles or unique identification of the vehicles owned by end-user(s).
+Additional approaches proposed by the project participants, if any, shall be documented in the PDD and validated by a DOE.

 Scale of the project activity Small

 Project participants E-Chargeup Solutions Pvt Ltd